Helping You Preserve Your Relationship With Your Child In Texas

-Family attorneys Jeff Gilbert and Rachel Aguilar provide attentive and experienced legal help as they guide you through child custody issues.
-Whether you and the other parent agree on custody arrangements or are involved in a custody battle, our law firm can give your case the attention and care you — and your children — deserve.
+Family attorney Jeff Gilbert provides attentive and experienced legal help as they guide you through child custody issues.
+Whether you and the other parent agree on custody arrangements or are involved in a custody battle, our law firm can give your case the attention and care you – and your children – deserve.

-How do the Texas Family Courts Determine Custody & Visitation?
+How Do The Texas Family Courts Determine Custody And Visitation?

 The courts make decisions based on a standard called “the best interests of the child.”
 The court or the parents must make decisions for the various types of custody, which include both legal and physical custody.

 - Legal custody refers to religion, education, health care and other factors included in making decisions about how the children are raised.